Summer Program Registration 2017

 • One strength-based class (such as Art, Dance, Music, Stop-Motion Animation, and Cognitive Development)

-In the Grades 2 and 3, language arts classes follow Fundations and Wilson Reading System.
-Both programs are phonological/phonemic awareness, phonics, and spelling programs and it serve as an intervention program to help reduce reading and spelling failure.
+In the Grades 2 and 3, language arts classes follow the Fundations and Wilson Reading Systems.
+Both programs focus on phonological/phonemic awareness, phonics, and spelling.
+They serve as intervention programs to help reduce reading and spelling failure.